weibeld-setup/checklist-macos/README.md

 1. Make sure that the _**Point & Click**_ tab is open
 1. Enable _**Tap to click**_

-Disable opening the Notification Centre when swiping left from the right edge of the trackpad with two fingers:
+Disable opening of the Notification Centre when swiping left from the right edge of the trackpad with two fingers:

 1. Go to _**System Preferences → Trackpad**_
 1. Open the _**More Gestures**_ tab
 1. Disable _**Notification Centre**_

-> **Note:** the above gesture is disabled to prevent accidential triggering when swiping between pages.
+> **Note:** disabled to prevent accidential triggering when swiping/scrolling with two fingers.

 Enable dragging of windows with three fingers: